Resource Library - Procurement

 Checklist: Is this bidder responsible?

 To qualify for a public contract, a bidder must meet a set of “responsibility criteria” defined in state law, which can be challenging to evaluate.
 This checklist can help local governments with this evaluation.
 It also includes answers to frequently asked questions.
+This is one of many helpful checklists our Office offers.

 Last updated: April 2021